Analyzing OTC Markets Group (OTCM) and Its Competitors

-OTC Markets Group (OTCMKTS: OTCM) is one of 23 public companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it contrast to its competitors?
-We will compare OTC Markets Group to similar businesses based on the strength of its valuation, dividends, profitability, earnings, analyst recommendations, risk and institutional ownership.
+OTC Markets Group (OTCMKTS: OTCM) is one of 23 public companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it weigh in compared to its peers?
+We will compare OTC Markets Group to similar companies based on the strength of its earnings, risk, valuation, profitability, institutional ownership, dividends and analyst recommendations.

 Profitability